-Billy painted an unknown number of paintings during his life, and found a way to pursue his obsession while he was on the run from the FBI and living in the cave.
-Many of his pieces still exist in local homes and churches throughout Tennessee, Indiana, Kentucky, and beyond.
-With the help of his art, a journal Billy kept while in hiding, and accounts from family and friends we will discover a story of extremes – one that is often more complex than simply good or evil.
+Billy painted dozens of paintings during his life, and found a way to pursue his obsession while he was on the run from the FBI and living in the cave.
+Many of his pieces are still displayed in local homes and churches throughout Tennessee, Indiana, Kentucky, and beyond.
+Despite Billy’s violent and conflicted life, I think the positive takeaway can be a story of redemption through art – that his passion to create became a healing force for him, his family, and his community.